Diocese of Balanga: History

-The Diocese of Balanga was established on March 17, 1975, from the territory of Archdiocese of San Fernando, Pampanga, by Pope Paul VI through the papal bull Quoniam Recte Universum.
+The Diocese of Balanga was established on March 17, 1975 by Pope Paul VI through the papal bull Quoniam Recte Universum.
 It comprises the entire civil province of Bataan, the smallest among the provinces of Central Luzon.
 The province is a peninsula jutting out to sea, with Manila Bay to the east, South China Sea to the west, and the province of Zambales to the north.
-Only 1 of the 15 priests of the diocese was a native of Bataan when Bishop Celso Guevarra was installed as the diocese's first bishop on November 8, 1975 eight months after its establishment.
+Only 1 of the 15 priests of the diocese was a native of Bataan when Bishop Celso Guevarra was installed as the diocese's first bishop on November 8, 1975 and separated Bataan from the Archdiocese of San Fernando, Pampanga eight months after its establishment.

 Before this, the region was divided into two parts: the Corregimiento of Mariveles and the Province of Pampanga.
 The towns of Mariveles, Bagac, Morong and Maragondon, Cavite, comprised the Corregimiento of Mariveles that was under the jurisdiction of the Recollect Order.
 The province of Pampanga included the towns of Orion, Pilar, Balanga, Abucay, Samal, Orani, Llana Hermosa and San Juan de Dinalupihan.
 The latter group was under the charge of the Dominican Order.
 Limay, the twelfth town of Bataan, was named only in 1917.

 The topography of the province has made most of the inhabitants farmers or fishermen, with a sprinkling of merchants, factory workers and professionals.
 Recent years, however, have seen the development of manufacturing industries in the province, particularly the Free Zone in Mariveles which has brought an influx of workers from other provinces and improved living conditions of its own workers.

 Historically, Bataan is most remembered, along with the island of Corregidor, as the main scene of action in the Philippines during the Second World War.
 These places are strategic in guarding the entrance to Manila Bay.
 The surrender of Filipino and American soldiers to overwhelming Japanese forces marked the Fall of Bataan in 1942.
 A war memorial, Dambana ng Kagitingan, now stands to honor the men who fought and died in that last stand.

-During the 23-year tenure of Bishop Celso Guevarra, the diocese has continuously spread its branches far and wide.
-The number of parishes increased from 13 to 25.
-In each of these parishes, one can find many concerned, committed and generous lay leaders.
-Together with their parish priests, not only have they renovated and/or totally rebuilt their parish churches and convents but are actively responding to the never-ending demands of evangelization.
-The major diocesan commissions, which have been established, introduced new and various apostolates in the diocese and in the parishes.
+During the 23-year tenure of Bishop Celso Guevarra, the diocese has grown from 13 parishes to 25.
+Together with their parish priests, the lay leaders have renovated and/or totally rebuilt their parish churches and convents.
+The major diocesan commissions, which have been established, introduced new apostolates in the diocese and in the parishes.